 At The Northwest Catholic Counseling Center (NCC), anyone in need can access counseling.
 No one is ever turned away for an inability to pay.
-Every dollar raised during the Gifting Grace Campaign leading up to Giving Tuesday will go directly to cover the costs of counseling for members of our community who are unable to access care because of financial barriers.
+To maximize impact and build momentum for Giving Tuesday, we are hosting our first Gifting Grace Campaign throughout the month of November.
+Every dollar raised during the Gifting Grace Campaign and Giving Tuesday will go directly to cover the costs of counseling for members of our community who are unable to access care because of financial barriers.

 Donate $5 to the teacher with debilitating bouts of depression